andrewacashner/hearingfaithms/chapters/chapter-2.md

 church leaders to make faith appeal to the hearing of a broad range of listeners.
-Villancicos thus fulfilled one of the central prerogatives of the Catholic teaching after Trent, to accommodate the sense of hearing even while training it.
+Villancicos thus fulfilled one of the central prerogatives of the Catholic teaching after the Council of Trent, to accommodate the sense of hearing even while training it.

 At the same time, I argue, Spanish devotional music manifests widespread anxieties about how people could acquire the capacity to listen with faith.